canonical/craft-cli/docs/howtos.rst

 - ``retcode``: the code to return when the application finishes (see :ref:`how to use this when wrapping Dispatcher <howto_return_codes>`)

-You should use any combination of these, as looks appropiate.
+You should use any combination of these, as looks appropriate.

 For further information reported to the user and/or sent to the log file, you should create ``CraftError`` specifying the original exception (if any).
 E.g.::